mayukhpankaj/BIT-Clubs/README.md

 ## Achievements

 - **Effcient Lazy loading / infinite Scroll**
     - First query and load first few documents from database and loads more when user scrolls, thus saving user's data usage & server cost.
+It's also memory efficient as it loads only the item on focus, ( flatlist )